paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-013-insurrection.md

 Act July 29, 1861, ch.
 25, § 2, 12 Stat.
 282.

 #### Codification
-Another section 254 was renumbered [section 240d of this title](./chapter-9a-audit.md#section-240d).
+Other sections 254 to 254b were renumbered sections 240d to 240f, respectively, of this title.

 #### Amendments
 2016—Pub.
 L. 114–328 renumbered [section 334 of this title](./chapter-016-security-cooperation.md#section-334) as this section.